Accounting (ACCT)

 Prerequisite: BUS 501

 This course will introduce ethical reasoning, integrity, objectivity, independence, core values, and professional issues in accounting.
 Key responsibilities of accountants and auditors will be reviewed and guest speakers will share their professional perspectives and experiences.
 The textbook, case studies and a detailed review of the AICPA’s Code of Professional Conduct will be leveraged throughout this course.
+Letter grade only.
 Not challengeable.

 Semester Hours: 3